otrv4/otrv4/otrv4.md

 ```

-In the non-interactive conversation flow, Alice first retrieves a Prekey message
+In the non-interactive conversation flow, Alice first retrieves a Prekey
-from a Prekey server.
-This Prekey was placed there by Bob before the
+message from a Prekey server.
+This Prekey was placed there by Bob prior to
-conversation to allow other participants like Alice to send him encrypted
+the start of the conversation to allow other participants, like Alice, to send
-messages while he is offline.
+him encrypted messages while he is offline.

 ### Interoperability between conversation types

 Implementers may allow interactive conversations to turn into non-interactive
 conversations.
-For example, Alice and Bob establish an interactive conversation,
+For example, Alice and Bob establish an interactive
-and then Bob goes offline.
-At that point, the client may allow Alice to continue
+conversation, and then Bob goes offline.
+At that point, the client may allow
-sending encrypted messages to Bob through a non-interactive conversation.
+Alice to continue sending encrypted messages to Bob through a non-interactive
-Although this will lower the security properties of the conversation for Alice
+conversation.
+Although this will lower the security properties of the
-with Bob, as explained [here](#security-properties), it is possible.
+conversation for Alice with Bob, as explained [here](#security-properties), it
+is possible.

 ## Assumptions